erikaarevalo2301/caltech-phase1-projects/README.md

 #Caltech Phase 1 Projects
 #This Github projects can help us to collaborate in an efficient and effective manner across scrum teams.
+#Lets make it a practice to frequently sync our local repos with remote ones.